 A smoke plume spans the United States.
 (NASA Earth Observatory image by Jesse Allen, using VIIRS data from the Suomi National Polar-orbiting Partnership.)

-About this Glossary There are other glossaries out there, but there aren’t many visual earth science glossaries, particularly those with a focus on satellite imagery.
+There are other glossaries out there, but there aren’t many visual earth science glossaries, particularly those with a focus on satellite imagery.
 To fill that gap, Earth Matters is working on building its own.
 Have suggestions for what we should include?
 Comment on a post or send us an email.

 Fire on Bellandur Lake on January 19, 2018.
 Photo by pee vee.

 In Bengaluru, India, one of the city’s lakes is so polluted with sewage, trash, and industrial chemicals that it has an alarming habit of catching on fire.
 As recently as January 19, 2018, fire broke out on Bellandur Lake and burned for seven hours.